USNavalResearchLaboratory/turboWAVE/docs/ref-tools.rst

 		.. py:function:: bounds = (x0,x1,y0,y1,z0,z1)

 			Boundaries of the interrogation region.
-In boosted frame simulations, these can be specified in the lab frame by setting ``boosted frame gamma``.
+In boosted frame simulations, these can be specified in the lab frame by setting ``boost``.

 			:param float x0: lower bound for axis 1
 			:param float x1: upper bound for axis 1